malmahasnah/ratingpredictor/README.md

-# Predicting the Ratings of Recipes.
+# Predicting the Ratings of Recipes
 This is the final project for DSC 80.

 ## Framing the Problem